-- All camp refugees receive JOD 23 (USD 32) per person per month through Block chain system (BB) to cover their food needs.
-The assistance can be redeemed from two WFP contracted supermarkets (Tazweed and Safeway) and four dedicated bread selling points located in the camp.
+- All camp refugees receive JOD 23 (USD 32) per person per month through the Blockchain system (BB) to cover their food needs.
+The assistance can be redeemed from two WFP contracted supermarkets (Tazweed and Safeway) and four dedicated bread selling points located in the Camp.
 This allows camp residents to choose from a variety of goods as well as it brings a sense of normalcy and dignity to their life.
 In October 2016, WFP introduced the card-less EyePay iris scanning system based on UNHCR's biometric registration data, which helps to enhance the efficiency and accountability of food assistance, while also making shopping easier and more secure for refugees.
-The block chain (BB) technology is an innovative assistance and cost-efficient delivery mechanism in Zaatari camp. - Four Healthy Kitchens provide healthy school meals to refugee children in all formal schools, employing refugee women under the incentive-based volunteering programme.
-The project aims to improve health and nutritional awareness as well as to boost healthy eating habits by providing nutritional information and food safety trainings.
+The blockchain (BB) technology is innovative assistance and a cost-efficient delivery mechanism in the Zaatari camp. - WFP also provides and delivers healthy school meals to refugee children in all formal schools via the Healthy Kitchen Project.
+Four kitchens have been established inside the Camp that provides healthy meals to about 20,000 children attending formal schools.
+The project aims to improve health and nutritional awareness and boost healthy eating habits by providing nutritional information.
+WFP also provides economic opportunities to Syrian women and men engaged in the sourcing, preparation, and delivery of the meals.